Search for

 An-72P Maritime patrol variant equipped with weapons stations on either side of the fuselage and underneath the rear loading ramp, also equipped with sophisticated cameras and sensors to search for targets and pinpoint their positions, can be configured for up to 40 passengers or 22 paratroops

-An-74 'Coaler-B' Arctic/Antarctic support model with room for five crew, increased fuel capacity, larger radar in bulged nose radome, improved navigation equipment, better de-icing equipment, and can be fitted with wheels or skis
+An-74 'Coaler-B' Arctic/Antarctic support model with space for 5 crew, increased fuel capacity, larger radar in bulged nose radome, improved navigation equipment, better de-icing equipment, and can be fitted with wheels or skis

 An-74A Passenger or freghter model